Qarik-Group/ultimate-guide-to-bosh/docs/networking.md

 This deployment manifest is inferring that each of the 5 instances will be allocated a different IP address from the `default` network.
 It isn't important what exact IP address will be assigned, as the job templates running on each instance will be provided the IP addresses for all the instances in the instance group.

 It is useful to understand that from the sample `cloud-config` we can see that these IP addresses might be in the range of `10.0.0.2` to `10.10.0.219`.
-Let's investigate IP ranges and how BOSH allocates IP address.
+Let's investigate IP ranges and how BOSH allocates IP address(es).

 ### Mapping to External Network